-First things first, you need to dry out the stain and this can often do the trick depending on the severity of the stain.
+First things first, you need to dry out the red wine spill and this can often do the trick depending on the severity of the stain.
 You can use kitchen roll, or a towel, to blot and absorb the red wine until it's almost dry.
 Then flushing the area with carbonated water or soda water while continuously dabbing and blotting the area should work.
 You may need to repeat this process a few times.
-This may or may not have worked completely, but if not, you should finish the job off with one of the best carpet cleaning products or follow our methods below.
+This may or may not have worked completely.
+Keep reading for our full how-tos.

-1. How to remove red wine stains with white vinegar
+3. How to get red wine out of carpet with white vinegar

 For this slightly more natural alternative to carpet cleaner, you should mix one tablespoon of white vinegar with one tablespoon of washing-up liquid with two cups of still water.